Blaumaus/easyphys/README.md

 $ npm run first-run
 ```

-Next time you can use:
+Next time you may use:
 ```
 $ npm run start
 ```